Union workers injured on the job are entitled to a settlement.

 Click above to read.

-Questions about your work injury case?
-Feel free to contact Illinois Workers’ Compensation Attorney Dirk May at 309-827-4371.
+Questions about how you make sure you get these Illinois work injury benefits?
+Feel free to contact Illinois Work Comp Attorney Dirk May at 309-827-4371.